SlideMeister . . . .

 Since dumping the "perfectionist" bit, I'm playing better now than any time in my life and having more fun doing so.
 Am I perfect?
 Whatteryou, nuts?
 Ha Ha!
 No! and I never will be.
 Those who look for perfection are slaves to folks like Broadway, movie and restaurant critics, who's ONLY talent is to look down their noses at folks who at least try to do the stuff those critics couldn't do on the best day of their lives with a gun held to their heads.

-Have fun, Don't take yourself too seriously! (no one else does)
+Have fun, Don't take yourself too seriously! (trust me, no one else does)

 and of course,